Leslie Duncan - Licensed Funeral Director

 Professional Staff and Services

-Includes personnel available for the initial call, arrangement conference, various clerical duties and preparation of the obituary notice (cost not included) and funeral directors statement of death.
+Includes personnel available for the initial call, arrangement conference, various clerical duties.

 Registration and Documentation